 Heart?
 He had no heart anymore, only a plastic fluid pump… Jack grabbed for Coldhand, but the other man was ready.
 The gun snapped up and ruby laserfire bloomed from the barrel.
 Hot, wet pain boiled in Jack’s steel chest.
 It felt like tears.
 The laser whined twice more and Jack fell back into a spreading halo of blood and lubricants.
 The man with the metal hand stood over him, expression subtly and beautifully sad.

-Jack still couldn’t close his eyes.
+Even now, Jack couldn’t close his eyes.
 He stared up at Beauty By Night.
 The printed stars hung flat on the wall, but the old woman’s smile was just as beautiful as the real thing.

 Published 07.20.2013 by Loose Leaf Stories